freshollie/jest-dynalite/README.md

 > Enchaned unit testing, with a mock DynamoDB instance

-`jest-dynalite` is a fork of `@shelf/jest-dynamodb`, and allows unit tests to execute real queries against a local DynamoDB instance.
+`jest-dynalite` is a fork of [@shelf/jest-dynamodb](https://github.com/shelfio/jest-dynamodb), and allows unit tests to execute real queries against a local DynamoDB instance.

+## Why should I use this?

+Using this library makes writing quiries with dynamodb very easy, and your tests can really check if your data is manipulated in the way you expect it to be.
+This in turn makes your tests much more robust.

+`jest-dynalite` was created in an attempt to address some of the most important missing features of `@shelf/jest-dynamodb`

-## Behaviour
+## Features

-`jest-dynalite` runs a [dynalite](https://github.com/mhart/dynalite) instance per test runner, which means test runners do not interfere.

-`jest-dynalite` clears tables between tests by default.
+- Optionally clear tables between tests
+- Isolated tables between test runners
+- Custom directory for config (monorepo)
+- Remove requirement for java

 ## Installation